Adriela23/Adriela23/README.md

 ![I am GitHub Readme Generator's creator](https://github.com/Adriela23/Adriela23/blob/main/Banner.jpg)
 ## 💫 About Me:
-Hello I’m Adriela!<br> Software Developer and Systems Engineering Student.<br>I am self-driven by a curious mind, always learning about better ways to solve problems in diverse scenarios.<br> My goal is to participate in projects where I can innovate and build technologies that move the world.<br>Hands-on experience building APIs to manage client-server requests through HTTP protocol, manipulating JSON data and executing queries directly from backend to database.
+Hello I’m Adriela!<br> Software Developer and Systems Engineering Student.<br><br>I am self-driven by a curious mind, always learning about better ways to solve problems in diverse scenarios.<br> My goal is to participate in projects where I can innovate and build technologies that move the world.<br>Hands-on experience building APIs to manage client-server requests through HTTP protocol, manipulating JSON data and executing queries directly from backend to database.
 I manage my workflow through Agile Methodologies and build my websites using design patterns like MVC or API REST.<br>

 <h3 align="left">Connect with me:</h3>
 <p align="left">